Germany urges France to turn UN seat into EU one

+In a wide-ranging speech on the future of Europe, Scholz said that giving the European Union a spot on the Security Council would allow the bloc to speak "with one voice" on the global stage.

+"We could perhaps imagine that in the medium term the French seat becomes an EU seat," said Scholz, who is also Germany's vice-chancellor.

-"I realise this will take some convincing in Paris but it would be a bold and smart goal," Scholz said in a wide-ranging Berlin speech on the future of the European Union.
+"I realise this will take some convincing in Paris, but it would be a bold and smart goal."

 The permanent members, including Britain, China, Russia and the United States, are the most influential countries in the 193-member United Nations because they hold the right to veto UN resolutions.

+Once Britain leaves the EU in March 2019, France will be the bloc's sole representative on the Council.

-There have been repeated calls in the past to reform the UN Security Council, with large emerging nations in particular clamouring for a place at the table.
+There have been repeated calls in the past to reform the UNSC, with large emerging nations in particular clamouring for a place at the table.

 Brazil and Japan have expressed similar ambitions, while African nations have called for two permanent seats to better represent a continent they say has been historically overlooked.